 • Experienced yoga practitioners (minimum 1 year experience) and yoga teachers

-• Those specifically interested in Mindfulness teachings and meditation, holistic understanding of physical and energetic benefits of a balanced yoga practice and lifestyle who are seeking an integral health and wellness program
+• Those specifically interested in Mindfulness teachings and meditation, a holistic understanding of physical and energetic benefits of a balanced yoga practice and lifestyle, and those who are seeking an integral health and wellness program

 - Applicants need at least one year of experience practicing yoga

 - Must be a practitioner who wishes to deepen their personal practice and knowledge of yoga

 6:30am – 9:30am – Meditation, Pranayama & Asana teachings

 9:30am – 11am – Breakfast

 1pm – 4pm Lunch break and self practice

 *Saturdays afternoon & all day Sundays off